What is Vascular Ehlers-Danlos syndrome?

 • History and physical exam – every year

 • Avoid constipation.
-Constipation increases your risk for bowel perforation, a life-threatening complication associated with VEDS.
+Constipation increases the risk for bowel perforation, a life-threatening complication associated with VEDS.
 Many people with VEDS benefit from a regular stool softener and laxative regimen.
 When using laxatives, it is generally recommended to avoid stimulant laxatives that cause the bowels to contract, and favor laxatives that work by drawing fluid into the bowels (such as MiraLAX©).

 People with VEDS should avoid circumstances that can cause medical problems, such as contact sports, heavy lifting, intense weight training, and activities that may include sudden impact or jarring of the body.

-Exercise should be modified according to your doctor’s recommendations.
+Exercise should be modified according to a doctor’s recommendations.
 Children with VEDS may need a modified exercise plan at school.
 It is essential to discuss physical activities and specific activity levels with a knowledgeable physician so that exercise can be incorporated safely into the regular healthcare routine.
 This should be an ongoing conversation because, as children age, their medical status and desires can change.
 Anyone with VEDS should favor a non-competitive activity performed at a pace that permits conversation, such as brisk walking, leisurely bicycling, slow jogging, shooting baskets, leisurely tennis or swimming, and use of light weights without straining.

 Some children with mild forms of VEDS have been successful in competitive environments in non-collision sports.

 Pregnancy carries an increased risk of complications in women with VEDS.
-It is very important to have an informed discussion with your VEDS medical team before contemplating pregnancy.
-Pregnancy risk includes life-threatening complications such as arterial dissection and rupture, uterine rupture and surgical complications as well as preterm delivery, lacerations, and poor wound healing.
+It is very important to have an informed discussion with a VEDS medical team before contemplating pregnancy.
+Pregnancy risk includes life-threatening complications such as arterial dissection and rupture, uterine rupture, and surgical complications as well as preterm delivery, lacerations, and poor wound healing.
 Pregnant women with VEDS should be followed by a high-risk maternal-fetal specialist.
 The type of COL3A1 mutation present may provide prognostic information about the natural history of the condition and may impact maternal risks of pregnancy.
 A recent study from the University of Washington reported a pregnancy-related death rate of about 5% per delivery, with all fatalities occurring in women with protein-altering mutations.
 However, there were no deaths reported among the subgroup of women with null mutations in COL3A1.

 Prenatal testing is available for pregnancies because of a known disease-causing mutation in one of the parents.
 Genetic counseling is an important aspect of care and generally includes discussions prior to becoming pregnant.
 Pre-implantation genetic diagnosis, in which unaffected embryos are selected for implantation, can eliminate the risk of transmission from an affected parent.